lmammino/loige.co/astro/src/content/posts/2021-11-01_create-resources-conditionally-with-cdk/index.md

   - cdk
   - javascript
   - typescript
+description: This post explains how to conditionally create resources in AWS CDK using CfnCondition.
+It provides a practical example of creating an S3 bucket based on an SSM parameter value.
+The post covers defining a condition, attaching it to a low-level CDK construct, and importing the conditionally created resource.
 ---

 Did you ever need to create a resource based on a condition in CDK?
 I recently needed to do that and finding a viable solution for this problem took me longer than I originally anticipated.
 In this article I will try to summarise what I learned and present my solution.